SamvPy/pi-PrimeNovo/README.md

 ## Environment Setup

 Note: we have developed our algorithm in CentOS Linux Version 7, other OS system need to check compability themselves.

 The MacOS users (with non-intel core) currently can not use this model due to un-supported CUDA drive.

+Machines that don't have Nvidia-GPUs can not use our algorithms as PMC is written directly with CUDA core, which is only supported by Nvidia-GPUs.

 Create a new conda environment first: